Advertiser Disclosure

 Online invoicing software makes it easier than ever to get paid as a freelancer.
 These programs — many of them free — eliminate the need for freelancers to chase payments by doing most of this work for you.
 Invoicing apps will send your clients automated payment reminders and even let you schedule late fees if your client still hasn’t paid up after a certain amount of time has passed.

 Your freelance business can also use software to send estimates and auto-convert these estimates to invoices.
-Best of all, online invoices let your client choose from a variety of payment methods, from credit cards and bank transfers to to digital wallets, to make payments convenient and thus eliminate most excuses for nonpayment.
+Best of all, online invoices let your client choose from a variety of payment methods, from credit cards and bank transfers to digital wallets, to make payments convenient and thus eliminate most excuses for nonpayment.

 Need more options to accept freelance payments?
 See our picks for the best invoicing software for small businesses.